czoczo/dotman/README.md

     - vim
 ```

-Install packages with tag by using `http://myserver.net/t/tagname` endpoint.
+Install packages with a tag by using `http://myserver.net/t/tagname` endpoint.
 It'll skip menu and go straight to downloading files.

 ## Eliminate manual work - word or two about autorun
 Every now and then, there is a need to run some commands after modifying dotconfigs.
-Whether it's a window manager configuration reload, or evaluating some dynamic values for your config - doesn't matter!
+Whether it's a window manager configuration reload or evaluating some dynamic values for your config!
 Just script it in bash, name it dotautorun.sh and put it inside git folder holding your applications dotfiles.
-It will be executed during deployment of that package.
-Simple.
+It will be automatically executed during the deployment of that package.

 ## Useful endpoints
-Dotmans CLI is pretty elastic.
+Dotman's CLI is pretty elastic.
 Some HTTP endpoints can be useful outside CLI.
 You can call them using curl.
 If you use secret, pass it inside HTTP header like in examples below.

 ### Update installed dotfiles
 Want to update all dotfiles managed by dotman on your workstation?
 Run following: